- Registration and welcome coffee from 07.30

 Delivering an analyst's view of the latest developments in IoT connectivity, with a special focus on how the Low Power Wide Area networks are driving the market.
 Presenting findings from Machina Research's latest reports and providing an update on the related market forecasts.

-Aapo Markkanen is a Principal Analyst at Machina Research, where he studies various market and technology issues that will pave the way for, and shape up, tomorrow’s connected enterprise.
-He has a particular research interest in low-power communication technologies (including e.g. LPWA networks and competing mesh-based alternatives), the evolution of IoT security, as well as fog/edge computing and the associated IoT gateways.
-Before joining Machina Research, Aapo worked as a Principal Analyst at ABI Research, where he led a range of research activities related to M2M, Internet of Things, and big data.
+Aapo Markkanen is a Principal Research Analyst at Gartner’s IoT Group, where he studies various market and technology issues that will pave the way for, and shape up, tomorrow’s connected enterprise.
+He has a particular research interest in low-power communication technologies (including e.g. LPWA networks and competing mesh-based alternatives), as well as fog/edge computing and the associated IoT gateways.
+Aapo joined Gartner through the company’s acquisition of Machina Research and its IoT experts in the end of 2016.
+Prior to Machina Research, Aapo worked as a Principal Analyst at ABI Research, where he led a range of research activities related to M2M, Internet of Things, and big data.
 In this position, he explored areas such as data analytics, product lifecycle, cloud platforms, and IoT developers.
 He was also responsible for ABI Research’s flagship forecast on the global installed base of connected devices.
-Prior to ABI Research, Aapo worked as a Research Analyst at IHS, where he was tasked with providing market intelligence and strategic analysis on the European telecoms sector and its leading players.
-Previously, Aapo worked with a number of strategic consultancies, conducting research projects related to product lifecycle and industrial vehicles, amongst others.
 Aapo has spoken and moderated at several conferences, as well as been widely quoted by business and technology media.
 His views and research findings have appeared, for example, in such leading outlets as AP, CNBC, CNET, Dow Jones, EE Times, Financial Times, MIT Technology Review, Reuters, TechCrunch, VentureBeat, Wall Street Journal, Wired, and ZDNet.
 Aapo holds BSc and MSc degrees in management studies from the University of Tampere, Finland.
 He has also spent an academic year at the University of Bologna, Italy, where he attended courses in economics and politics.

 Drilling into why licensed and unlicensed will both be needed and serve huge market volumes.